allograph/allograph/README.md

 ### Command Line Tools

+'allograph setup': Initialize the allograph framework for your application.

-'allo server': Start your Allograph server
+'allo server': Start your Allograph server.

 'allo -h': List of all available commands and options.